awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

    openssl rsa -in private.key -outform PEM -pubout -out public.key
    ```

-## Step 2: Add the Public Key to the DNS Configuration for Your Domain<a name="send-email-authentication-dkim-bring-your-own-update-dns"></a>
+## Step 2: Add the public key to the DNS configuration for your domain<a name="send-email-authentication-dkim-bring-your-own-update-dns"></a>

-Now that you've created a key pair, you have to add the public key to the DNS configuration for your domain as a TXT record\.
+Now that you've created a key pair, you have to add the public key as a TXT record to the DNS configuration for your domain\.

 **To add the public key to the DNS configuration for your domain**

 1. Sign in to the management console for your DNS or hosting provider\.

 1. Add a new text record to the DNS configuration for your domain\.
 The record should use the following format:
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dkim-bring-your-own.html)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dkim-bring-your-own.html)

    In the preceding example, make the following changes:
    + Replace *selector* with a unique name that identifies the key\.